glurp/dsl-gtk/README.md

 end
 ```

-Define a word which instantiate a composant of class AAA:
+Define a word which instantiate a component of class AAA:
 ```ruby
 module Ruiby_dsl
   def aaa(*args)